ibeltagy/ibeltagy.github.io/index.md

 ### Updates

+- [10/2021] Serving as an Action Editor for [ACL Rolling Review](https://aclrollingreview.org/people)
+-
 - [9/2021] Our paper, [FLEX](https://arxiv.org/abs/2107.07170) has been accepted at NeurIPS 2021.

 - [9/2021] Our paper, [SciCo](https://arxiv.org/abs/2104.08809) won [**outstanding paper award at AKBC 2021**](https://www.akbc.ws/2021/awards/).